Source of Internal Crosstalk in Silicon Photomultipliers: Introduction

-Crosstalk probability has been measured as a function of overvoltage and temperature for two p-on-n SiPMs: the FBK VUV-HD3 and the Hamamatsu VUV4.
+Crosstalk probability has been measured as a function of overvoltage and temperature (from -18C to -110C) for two p-on-n SiPMs: the FBK VUV-HD3 \cite{CAPASSO2020164478} and the Hamamatsu VUV4 \cite{hamamatsu_photonics_vuv-mppc_2017}.
 These devices differ in structure, with photodetection efficiency modelling indicating a deeper P-N junction for the Hamamatsu device \cite{croix2025mappingphotondetectionefficiency}.
-The Hamamatsu device also contains metal-filled trenches intended to mitigate crosstalk.
-Section \ref{sec:methodology} describes the experimental and analysis methodology and our model for iCT rate, section \ref{sec:iCT} contains an assessment of the crosstalk characteristics of the two devices and a description of crosstalk photon and carrier propagation, and section \ref{sec:source_analysis} contains an analysis of the crosstalk sources in each device.
+The Hamamatsu device also contains metal-filled trenches intended to mitigate crosstalk \cite{oleynikov_after-pulsing_2017, hamamatsu_photonics_vuv-mppc_2017}.
+Section \ref{sec:methodology} describes the experimental and analysis methodology and our model for iCT rate, \autoref{sec:iCT} contains an assessment of the crosstalk characteristics of the two devices and a description of crosstalk photon and carrier propagation, and \autoref{sec:source_analysis} contains an analysis of the crosstalk sources in each device.
+Determining the variation, if any, in crosstalk probability with temperature is a secondary motivation for this work - this is intended to support mass testing of these devices at the production stage of a liquid Xenon (LXe) experiment, by determining whether measurements taken at higher temperatures (-20C to -40C) are sufficient to characterize the crosstalk performance of devices at the LXe temperature of -110C.
+The two devices tested are the candidates for inclusion in the nEXO experiment, which will search for neutrinoless double beta decay in LXe [REF].
+Previous studies have tested the temperature dependence of crosstalk probability in similar SiPMs \cite{acerbi_cryogenic_2017}, but this has not yet been characterized for these devices.